andand/DEGEPRIME/README.md

 Pos	TotalSeq	UniqueMers	Entropy	PrimerDeg	PrimerMatching	PrimerSeq

-Pos: 			Position of the (first base in the) window in the trimmed_alig_file (starting at 0).
+Pos: 			Position of the (first base in the) window in the trimmed_align_file (starting at 0).
-TotalSeq:		Number of sequences that span this position (including sequences with internal gaps in this region).
+TotalSeq:		Number of sequences that span this window (including sequences with internal gaps in this region).
-UniqueMers:		Number of unique oligomer sequences (without in/dels) in the window position.
+UniqueMers:		Number of unique oligomer sequences (without in/dels) in the window.
 Entropy: 		Entropy of the window, calculated as -Σ Pi log2(Pi), where Pi is the frequency of oligomer i.
 PrimerDeg:		Degeneracy of the selected primer.
 PrimerMatching:		Number of sequences that match the selected primer.